 - IP public outreach and advocacy programs including training and workshops to improve: 1) recognition and protection of Ghanaian brands; and 2) the public perception of the negative health and economic consequences of purchasing counterfeit and pirated goods.

 Goal: CLDP is following up its assistance to the Government of Liberia (GOL) on the creation of a National Interagency Task Force on Trade Related Matters.
 The Task Force is being developed in order to harmonize procedures on trade related law enforcement (including intellectual property), and to provide a timely exchange of information and coordinated responses to infractions by Liberian government agencies.

 - Development of a National Interagency Task Force on IP Matters comprised of all the agencies involved with IP protection in Liberia along with industry associations

-Goal: CLDP is working closely with the USAID Mission in Mali together with the Malian Government (GOM) to improve the skills and effectiveness of several key agencies for a better enforcement of IP rights.
+Goal: CLDP is working closely with the USAID Mission in Mali together with the Malian Government (GOM) to improve the skills and effectiveness of several key agencies in order to facilitate post-conflict recovery and foster economic growth.

 - Conduct an assessment of the immediate technical needs of the GOM in the area of commercial law, including government procurement, competition, phone banking.

 - Improve skills and knowledge of officials involved in the enforcement of commercial laws and regulations.